jaolejnik/git-gud/gitgud01.md

 Completing definition of methods will be your next exercise.

 But before we get there, there's still one more file that we should talk about.

 ---
-## .<span class="git">GIT</span>IGNORE
-`.gitignore` is a special file in which you can put files which you want to, like the name suggests, ignore.

-Anything listed in the file will be omitted when commiting new changes.

-You can ignore single files, whole directories and its contents.
-You can even use regular expressions to ignore series of files which names have some kind of pattern.

----
 ## WORKING WITH BRANCHES